loic-sharma/BaGet/docs/quickstart/gcp.md

 [Fork us on GitHub](https://github.com/loic-sharma/BaGet).

-Before you begin, you should decide [which AppEngine region](https://cloud.google.com/appengine/docs/locations) you're going to use.
+Before you begin, you should decide [which AppEngine region](https://cloud.google.com/appengine/docs/locations) you will use.
 For best performance, Cloud Storage and Cloud SQL should be located in the same region as your AppEngine deployment.

 ## Google Cloud Storage